Skip to main content

 3. SSRIs and SNRIs

 Some common antidepressants can also raise your risk of bleeding.
-And this risk goes up if you take them with Xarelto.
+The risk goes up if you take them with Xarelto.
 This includes SSRIs such as Zoloft (sertraline), Lexapro (escitalopram), and Prozac (fluoxetine).
 It also includes SNRIs, such as Effexor XR (venlafaxine ER) and Cymbalta (duloxetine).

 4. Ketoconazole

-Good to know: Keep in mind that this interaction only applies to oral ketoconazole tablets.
+Good to know: This interaction only applies to oral ketoconazole tablets.
 Ketoconazole cream is fine to use for skin-related fungal infections if you’re taking Xarelto.

 5. Norvir and Paxlovid